 Other tell-tale signs you could be dealing with a scam artist pretending to be an immigration consultant.
 Targeting those who are in the midst of their Canadian visa application, scammers make unsolicited calls as a federal employee of IRCC.
 They tell the applicants they have failed to comply with certain steps or forgot to submit specific requirements and need to pay a certain amount for an arbitrary fee such as application surcharge or management fee.

-Be aware of the following when engaging in a call with a supposed government

-    employee asking about your immigration application update.
+Be aware of the following when engaging in a call with a supposed government employee asking about your immigration application update.

-    - As applicants have already submitted their personal information through the

-    application form, IRCC will not ask them to confirm such information in a call.

-    Be careful not to disclose personal information such as date of birth, passport

-    number or mother’s maiden name as this can be used to steal identity, also known

-    as identity theft.
-Armed with such info, scammers could impersonate you on other

-    transactions such as bank withdrawals, or steal login information on your online

-    banking account.
+- As applicants have already submitted their personal information through the application form, IRCC will not ask them to confirm such information in a call.
+Be careful not to disclose personal information such as date of birth, passport number, or mother’s maiden name as this can be used to steal identity, also known as identity theft.
+Armed with such info, scammers could impersonate you on other transactions such as bank withdrawals, or take login information on your online banking account.

-    The name of consultant or company he or she is claiming to represent is not

-    listed in the authorized list by the Canadian government.
-Although

-    non-authorized agents may still provide service and get their lodged

-    applications succeed, applicants should exercise due diligence about their
+The name of the consultant or company he or she is claiming to represent is not listed in the authorized list by the Canadian government.
+Although non-authorized agents may still provide service and get their lodged applications succeed, applicants should exercise due diligence about their background.

-    background.

-    - Contact phone number should have a corresponding area code identified with a
+- Contact phone number should have a corresponding area code identified with a Canadian province

-    Canadian province

 - The name of the immigration agency may not match the current one.
 For example, the letter may refer to Citizenship and Immigration Canada as the immigration authority and not the Immigration, Refugees, and Citizenship Canada.

 - Scammer may ask applicants to pay through a wire service such as Western Union and not through the official payment gateway.